Complex Tax Prep of MLP & PTP K1s

 You correctly have a gain of $1,000 since your tax basis is zero.

-That's because the brokerage has no clue what your distributions are....even though most brokerage 1099s list MLP K-1 distributions annually.
+That's because not only does the brokerage have no clue what your distributions are...but neither does the IRS since IRS K1 tracking leaves much to be desired....even though most brokerage 1099s (sent to the IRS) list MLP K1 distributions annually.

 This tax treatment is the Key to understanding MLPs.

 We have over 30 years experience in personal tax prep of returns with MLPs & PTP K1s.

 We understand the complexities of MLPs & PTP K1s.